-For Ph.D. students, the Dissertation Committee should be formed by the date of the oral examination; however only the Chair of this three-person committee (typically the Major Professor plus two other ESGP faculty) must be nominated to the Graduate Division for purposes of advancing the student to Candidacy.
+For Ph.D. students, the Dissertation Committee should be formed by the date of the oral examination; however only the Chair of this three-person committee [typically the Major Professor plus two other ESGP faculty (i.e., ES or Cooperating Faculty)] must be nominated to the Graduate Division for purposes of advancing the student to Candidacy.
 In this case the remaining two members should be nominated shortly thereafter.
 The Student Services Advisor assists with completion of the necessary form (https://graduate.ucr.edu/petitions-and-forms).
 Additional faculty from outside the ESGP may be appointed to the committee with permission of the Major Professor.